redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

-Using Redwood's Structure package, we can use the same logic to power both the IDE (Jamstack IDE) and Redwood itself.
+Using Redwood's Structure package, we can use the same logic to power both an IDE (e.g. Jamstack IDE) and Redwood itself.
 Redwood Structure's most common use-case is getting the diagnostics of a complete Redwood project, but being able to programatically talk about a Redwood project like an AST moves many other amazing things we can't anticipate into the adjacent possible.

 [Structure • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/12)